isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 both determine the point of attachment, i.e. where the client is connected to the network, and to group information pertaining to a specific location in the network.
-However, it is sometimes useful to have more than one logical IP subnet deployed on the same physical link.
+Sometimes it is useful to have more than one logical IP subnet deployed on the same physical link.
 Understanding that two or more subnets are used on the same link requires additional logic in the DHCP server.
 This capability is called "shared networks" in Kea, and sometimes also
 "shared subnets"; in Microsoft's nomenclature it is called "multinet."

-There are many use cases where the feature is useful; here we explain just a handful of the most common ones.
-The first and by far most common use case is an existing network that has grown and is running out of available address space.
+There are many cases where the shared networks feature is useful; here we explain just a handful of the most common ones.
+The first and by far most common use case is an existing IPv4 network that has grown and is running out of available address space.
 Rather than migrating all devices to a new, larger subnet, it is easier to simply configure additional subnets on top of the existing one.
 Sometimes, due to address